choudharyus/week2-monday3/readme.md

 let car = ['Honda', 'Civic', 1997]
 ```

-Why advantages might there be in storing `car` as an object?
+What advantages might there be in storing `car` as an object?

 ### You Do: Model WDI Student (5 min / 0:15)